matxakav/OT-NWbasedOnGNS3/README.md

 - The controller plane sits the SDN controller that monitors and controls the data plane via the southbound interface.
 OpenFlow is a well-known southbound protocol.
 - The application plane is for applications to monitor and control the SDN controller via the northbound interface.

-Our SDN-based defence deploys multiple [Open vSwitches](https://www.openvswitch.org/) in the data plane, and deploys an [ONOS SDN controller](https://wiki.onosproject.org/) in the controller plane to monitor and control the ICS network (the data plane) via these Open vSwitches.
+Our SDN-based defence deploys multiple **Open vSwitch**es in the data plane, and deploys an **ONOS SDN controller** in the controller plane to monitor and control the ICS network (the data plane) via these Open vSwitches.

 - The ONOS SDN controller can interact with Open vSwitches via [OpenFlow protocol](https://opennetworking.org/wp-content/uploads/2014/10/openflow-spec-v1.3.0.pdf).
 In the case, we can consider these Open vSwitches as "SDN clients" and the ONOS SDN controller as "SDN server".
 - As mentioned above in Figure 2, our SDN-based defence resembles Microsoft's Azure solution to the ICS network security.